emilianomassai/cs313_Node_js_Project/README.md

 DONE - Delete the message field content when the message is sent

-- Have a button for sign in and a button to send message
+DONE - Have a button for sign in and a button to send message

 - Log in with hash and session